tslilyai/edna/README.md

-# Edna: Data Disguising and Revealing for Web Applications
+# Edna: Data Disguising and Revealing for User Data in Web Applications

+Edna[^*] is a library for web developers to add support for data disguising and revealing of user data to their applications.
+For example, Edna can help users protect inactive accounts, selectively dissociate personal data from public profiles, and remove service access to their data without permanently losing their accounts.

 ## Repository organization:
 * `deps/`: third-party libraries that Edna uses for e.g., MySQL parsing